 6249 E 21st St. N map

-Wichita is woefully short on German restaurants these days, but M&M Bierock is there to fill the void.
-This drive-thru-only spot located on Central between I-135 and Grove sports a sign that says simply “Bierocks” and that’s their specialty.
-The do offer a few sides, but let’s face it – you’re coming for the bierocks.
-Perhaps someday Wichita will get a full-fledged German restaurant, but for now, we have these great bierocks and that’s a good start.
+This drive-thru-only spot located on Central between I-135 and Grove sports a sign that says simply "Bierocks" and that's their specialty.
+They do offer a few sides, but let's face it—you're coming for the bierocks.

 2065 Central Ave. map